openvswitch/ovs/Documentation/topics/ovsdb-replication.rst

 request.
 The process of handling this notifications is detailed in the next section.

-[*] A set of tables that will be excluded from replication can be configure as a blacklist of tables via the command line option ``--sync-exclude-tables=db:table[,db:table]...``, where db corresponds to the database where the table resides.
+[*] A set of tables that will be excluded from replication can be configured via the command line option ``--sync-exclude-tables=db:table[,db:table]...``, where db corresponds to the database where the table resides.

 Replication Process
 -------------------